gamejolt/doc-game-api/v1.x/index.md

 ## Introduction

-Calls to the system are done over HTTP, so nothing special is needed, and you can test the service using a normal web browser.
+Calls to the system are done over HTTP or HTTPS, so nothing special is needed, and you can test the service using a normal web browser.

 ## Namespaces